two-ticks/two-ticks.github.io/_posts/2024-10-15-notes-to-self.markdown

 - you should be able to convey the spirit of what you are doing with non-technical audience, and it is a difficult skill to learn.
 - the process of thinking is through doing what you are doing is very important.

-### Why Review papers?
+### Why Reviewing papers is important?

-- Review papers are a great way to challenge yourself with a SPECIFIC topic and on the way you will learn a lot of things related to it.
+- Reviewing papers is a great way to challenge yourself with a specific topic, and along the way, you will learn a lot of things related to it.
-- You will learn how to write a paper, how to structure it, and how to present your ideas.
+- You will learn better ways to write, structure, and present your ideas.
-- understand there is a human on the other side who will be reading your review.
-Hence be careful about the language you use.
-Your task is not to judge them but to help them improve the paper in your best capacity (do understand your limitations).
-Overall it is with the spirit of science and scholarly communication.
+- Understand there is a human on the other side who will be reading your review.
+Hence, be careful about the language you use.
+Your task is not to judge them but to help them improve the paper to the best of your ability (do understand your limitations).
+Overall, it is in the spirit of science and scholarly communication.
 - Volunteering is very important for the community.
 It is a way to give back to the community and help others.

 ### Talking about research is not the same as doing research